 Traveling is a huge part of our lives, and I knew when we had a baby we didn’t want to slow down too much.
 I scoured the internet high and low for tips and tricks and I am sure our experience will change many times with different ages, but we are excited to show our little miss the world.
-Here are our must use tips for flying with a newborn
+We did not want to have children stop us from traveling and it was important for us to be able to do so.
+Here are our must use tips and tricks for flying with a newborn.

 Things to Pack in the Diaper Bag

 -Birth Certificate Copy, you may or may not need this.
 It is hit or miss if they ask